Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 Phone timer showing power pumping intervals beside breast pump flange and output tracking notepad

-Track your sessions: A simple notepad with date, session time, and total output per regular session helps you identify when power pumping is working — usually visible as a gradual increase in your non-power-pumping sessions starting around Day 3.
+Track your sessions: A notepad with date, session time, and total output per regular session helps you identify when power pumping is working — usually visible as a gradual increase in your non-power-pumping sessions starting around Day 3.

 Power pumping is an additional session — it does not replace any of your regular feeds or pump sessions.
 Maintain your full existing routine and add one power pumping session per day on top of it.
 Replacing a regular session with power pumping removes a baseline supply signal and can cancel out the benefit entirely.